python-trio/asyncgpio/docs/source/index.rst

 ============================================
-trio-gpio: GPIO access via Trio and libgpiod
+asyncgpio: GPIO access via Trio and libgpiod
 ============================================

 Trio-GPIO is a simple wrapper around ``libgpiod``.